donut/responsive-images-php/README.md

 # Third, create an instance of a class that implements SrcsetGeneratorInterface.
 #
-# Since there are many different ways generate image sizes based an original
+# Since there are many different ways to generate image sizes based an original
-# image, there is no good way that would be applicable to every
+# image, there is no good generalization that would be applicable to every
 # CMS/framework/project out there.
 #
-# The DrupalImageStyle class implements the SrcsetGeneratorInterface and is
+# The DrupalImageStyle class implements SrcsetGeneratorInterface and is
-# include under ResponsiveImages\srcset_generators.
-It generates srcset values
+# included under [ResponsiveImages\srcset_generators].
+It generates srcset
-# by look at all the image styles defined in a Drupal site and finds those that
+# values by looking at all the image styles defined in a Drupal site and finds
-# match the Size instanced passed to SrcsetGeneratorInterface::listFor().
+# those that match the Size instances passed to its implementation of
+# SrcsetGeneratorInterface::listFor().

 $srcset_gen = new RImg\srcset_generators\DrupalImageStyle();

 # Fourth and finally, render the image to HTML.
 #
-# The Slot::renderWith() takes a SrcsetGeneratorInterface instance along with
+# Slot::renderWith() takes a SrcsetGeneratorInterface instance along with
 # a representation of an image that the SrcsetGeneratorInterface instance will
 # understand.
-The case of DrupalImageStyle this is a Drupal URI to the image,
+In the case of DrupalImageStyle, this is a Drupal file URI to the
-# however this can be whatever as long as your chosen srcset generator
+# image.
+However this can be whatever as long as the chosen
-# understands it.
+# SrcsetGeneratorInterface implementation understands it.

 $image = 'public://my/image/representation/as/a/uri/or/anything/really.png';
 $html  = $slot->renderWith($srcset_gen, $image, 'goomba');